"He Always Looks Good"

 the least very challenging, robbing me of being able to participate and enjoy so many activities.
-Prior to being snow skier, and a fearless mountain biker.
+I was very avid snow skier and fearless mountain biker.
 I enjoyed running, hiking, cycling, and surfing.
-I even played a good game of
+I even played a good

 MS has significantly changed my life in so many ways, yet

 I am still compelled to wake up everyday, no matter how poorly I may feel, with a smile on my face and an positive and optimistic view of life.
 What I have learned through all of this is that everyday truly does matter, now more than ever.
 As one door closes another one opens.
 I now view this is as my opportunity to become the advocate for MS I vowed to become the day I first learned I had MS. The challenges MS has saddled me with will always be a part of my life, while my commitment remains the same to continually focus on improving upon the quality of my life and lives of others by my example living with MS.

 What They Don't See